 On November 13, 2020, certain of the Debtors (the "Plaintiffs") filed a complaint against the Indenture Trustee seeking declaratory judgment on two claims for relief that the Debtors do not owe, and the Noteholders are not entitled to, any make-whole premium under the Indenture (the "Make-Whole").
 Garrett Borrowing LLC v.
-Deutsche Trustee Company Limited, 1:20-ap-01319 (Bankr.
+Deutsche Trustee Company Limited,

+20-12212-mew Doc 713 Filed 01/08/21 Entered 01/08/21 23:39:05 Main Document Pg 48 of 144

+1:20-ap-01319 (Bankr.
 S.D.N.Y.), [D.I.
-1, 5] (the "Make-Whole Litigation").
+1, 5].
 Certain Noteholders have contended in these Chapter 11 Cases that the Noteholders are entitled to payment of the Make-Whole under the terms of the Indenture, which provide for the payment of the Make-Whole if the Debtors exercise their right to redeem the Senior Notes prior to maturity, as a result of the Debtors' commencement of their Chapter 11 Cases.
 The Plaintiffs believe that the Noteholders are not entitled to any Make-Whole because the Debtors have not exercised their right of redemption as contemplated by the Indenture and, in the alternative, the Make-Whole should be disallowed as unmatured interest pursuant to Section 502(b)(2) of the Bankruptcy Code.

-On January 8, 2021, the Indenture Trustee filed an answer to the Debtors' amended complaint together with five counterclaims seeking, among other things, a declaratory judgment that any payment, satisfaction or other discharge of the Senior Notes under any plan of reorganization or otherwise entitles the Indenture Trustee and Senior Noteholders to payment of the Make-Whole as an allowed claim against each of the Debtors.
+On January 8, 2021, the Indenture Trustee filed an answer to the Debtors' complaint.
 Garrett Borrowing LLC v.
 Deutsche Trustee Company Limited, 1:20-ap-01319 (Bankr.
 S.D.N.Y.), [D.I.
 8].
-In support, the Indenture Trustee argues that any such repayment, satisfaction, or other discharge of the Senior Notes is a "redemption" within the meaning of the Indenture and, thus, the Make-Whole is payable by each Debtor.
-Alternatively, the Indenture Trustee argues that (i) the Make-Whole constitutes an allowed claim against the Notes Guarantors because the Notes Guarantors' payment obligations under the Indenture include amounts that would become due but for operation of the automatic stay, (ii) the Make-Whole is an allowed claim against each Debtor because the Debtors are solvent, and (iii) the Make-Whole is an allowed claim against each Debtor under section 506(b) of the Bankruptcy Code to the extent the Senior Notes are oversecured.

-Pursuant to the Plan Support Agreement, the Debtors have agreed to suspend all litigation activities related to and stay the Make-Whole Litigation through the Effective Date and to dismiss with prejudice such proceedings upon the Effective Date.
-On January 15, 2021, the Bankruptcy Court approved a stipulation between the Debtors and Indenture Trustee staying the Make-Whole Litigation [D.I.
-12].
-Under the Plan, holders Senior Subordinated Noteholder Claims shall receive their pro rata share of \$15,000,000 on account of Senior Subordinated Noteholder Claims arising under, derived from, or based on the Make-Whole in full and final settlement of the Make-Whole Litigation (the "Make-Whole Settlement").

-The Debtors believe that the Make-Whole Settlement is fair and equitable and within the range of reasonable outcomes of litigation related to the Make-Whole Litigation.
-The Make-Whole Settlement avoids the delay and expense that would have resulted from the Make-Whole Litigation and is a good faith compromise and settlement of such litigation in light of the uncertainty regarding the outcome of the Debtors' and Indenture Trustee's respective positions.
+Pursuant to stipulation between the Plaintiffs and the Indenture Trustee, the Plaintiffs and Indenture Trustee may file motions for summary judgment by January 22, 2021, and the Court will hold a hearing to consider any such motions following completion of briefing on or before February 26, 2021.